 - Its spine is slim for perfect intricate slicing

-- It is a good companion to hold alongside a Gyuto and Bunka knives
+- Good companion to hold alongside a Gyuto and Bunka knives

 - It has a very refined curve along the edge for swift rolling and chopping

-- It has a classic western double bevel approach
+- The knife has a nice classic western double bevel approach

 - Yoshihiro petty knife is not ideal for cleaving meat bones